 - This ziti can be assembled up to 3 days in advance, so this is a perfect dish to make ahead or bring to a friend who could use a good meal.

-- This vegetable-heavy dish is surprisingly high in protein.
+- This lightened-up classic Italian dish is surprisingly high in protein.
 Each serving offers twenty grams!

 - This ziti would be awesome with my chopped Italian salad.
 Feel free to make a simplified version of it.